Udgin/blog/index.md

     * Mobile push notifications

 ### References:
 There are a list of references and interesting information about Xamarin.
 Thank you for reading.
-[Please feel freee to ask](mailto:gromkaktus@gmail.com) any questions, I will try to answer.
+[Please feel free to ask](mailto:gromkaktus@gmail.com) any questions, I will try to answer.

 * https://github.com/xamarin/dev-days-labs
 * https://www.xamarin.com/dev-days